 CRIMINAL BACKGROUND CHECKS – How do I obtain one?

 Criminal Background checks- General: the Sheriff’s Office may provide certain information to the public that is available for public disclosure under the Arkansas Freedom of Information Act.
 This would include information from the Sheriff’s Office Records Management System on Incident/Offense Reports, Accident Reports, Jail Booking Records, Warrant Records, and Citations.
 Exceptions would be for records relating to ongoing/active investigations, certain personnel records, all juvenile records, and records sealed or expunged by Court Order.

 By law, the Sheriff’s Office is prohibited from providing any records obtained from the Arkansas Crime Information Center database or the National Crime Information Center.
 Records from other jurisdictions must be obtained from the Law Enforcement or Court agency in that jurisdiction.

 The Arkansas State Police Identification Bureau in Little Rock can provide a more thorough criminal history check that includes all of the State of Arkansas.
 Information on their procedures can be found on their website at www.asp.state.ar.us

 EVICTIONS – How do I evict someone or have them evicted?
 You must contact an attorney and/or contact the Stone County Circuit Court for more information.

 DONATIONS – How do I donate to the Sheriff’s Office?

 We are very grateful for the support of the community.
-With tightening budgets, some items for equipment and programs are just not available if it were not for the donations.
+With tightening budgets, some items for equipment and programs are just not available if they were not for donations.

 ILLEGAL IMMIGRANTS – What does the law say?